Bakoroba/lstm_stock_prediction_fundamental/README.md

 The goal of the LSTM stock predictor based on company fundamentals is to build a stock predictor LSTM model to predict the movement of the stock market using  the machine learning ML) techniques and the fundamental characteristics of a company

 The main functionalities include:
-- Fundamental data collection and cleaning
+- Historical fundamental features data collection and cleaning
 - Stock market data collection and cleaning
-- Merging the fundamental data and the stock daily closing price
+- Merging the fundamental features data and the stock daily closing price
-- Build the lSTM Neural Network model to predict the stock
+- Build the LSTM Neural Network model to predict the stock

 # Data preparation and cleaning
-## Fundamental data collection
+## Historical fundamental features data collection
-The fundamental dataset is collected using Intrinio (www.intrinio.com) API.
-Intrinio offers a 7-day free trial API to collect 10 years of a company fundamental data.
+The historical fundamental dataset is collected using Intrinio (www.intrinio.com) API.
+Intrinio offers a 7-day free trial API to collect 10 years of a company historical fundamental data.
 The API delivers the fundamental data in JSON format.

 The raw dataset has 134 features quaterly reports.
-The raw data is receied in JSON format and converted into a dataframe which is saved as a CSV file for offline access.
+The raw data is received in JSON format and converted into a dataframe which is saved as a CSV file for offline access.
 The data is cleaned to remove zeros and NaN values.

+The original data in quarterly format is converted to daily format by using pandas fill froward function

 Only the relevant features of the fundamental data are kept.
 The remaining features are dropped.
 The following features are kept: